 Fat and gas in the bowel can sometimes block the ultrasound waves, making diagnosis more difficult.

-The sonographer can perform an ultrasound scan on an infant by placing the probe on the newborn's fontanelle (soft spot on the top of the skull) to check for abnormalities in the brain, hydrocephalus, and periventricular leukomalacia (a form of white-matter brain injury).
+The sonographer can perform an ultrasound scan on a newborn by placing the probe on the fontanelle, the soft spot on the top of the skull.

 As the fontanelle grows smaller in time, the quality of the images becomes poorer.

-A Doppler Sonography shows the fetus' heartbeat and can help the doctor detect signs of abnormalities in the heart and blood vessels.
+Doppler sonography shows the fetal heartbeat.
+It can help the doctor detect signs of abnormalities in the heart and blood vessels.